init4tech/zenith-rs/README.md

 ## Development

-This crate contains an exmaple block builder in the Signet ecosystem.
+This crate contains an example block builder in the Signet ecosystem.

 ### Requirements